Epicfox7/HTML-CSS-for-Web-students/README.md

 Hello, my name is John Lopez, I'm 22 years old, I'm a software development student with a open mind.

-My ends goals is to graduate and work in a enviroment that I can feel very confortable with my work place.
+My ends goals is to graduate and work in a environment that I can feel very confortable with.